comp-journalism/commentIQ/README.md

 ```
 ### 7. <a name="7"></a>Get Conversational Relevance Score
 ####
-To get Conversational Relevance Score of a comment - Comment ID needs to be send via HTTP GET method.
-The Conversational Relevance score will be fetched and send via Response.
+To get the Conversational Relevance Score of a comment - the Comment ID needs to be sent via HTTP GET method.
+The Conversational Relevance score will be fetched and sent via Response.

 | Name   | Values and Notes           |